chiakangZacHung/Kaggle_ImageClassification-Segmentation/README.md

 # Politecnico di Milano Artificial Neural Network and Deep Learning Competition
-This is kaggle competition hosted by Politecnico di Milano
+This is a kaggle competition hosted by Politecnico di Milano during 2019/2020

 There are two challenges in the competition
  - Image Classification